Water and plants

 Forests produce vast amounts of water vapour and are crucial in the regulation of local climate systems.
-They also change the reflectivity of the earth’s surface which, in turn, affects wind and ocean currents and patterns of rainfall around the world.
+They also change the reflectivity of the earth’s surface which, then affects wind and ocean currents and patterns of rainfall around the world.

 Rainforests are also the world’s powerhouses for oxygen and water vapour production, bringing climate stability and ensuring that vital rainfall gets to areas that need it.
 Kew’s botanists are working all over the world to conserve rainforests, supporting this vital natural activity.

 Our work in the southern fringe of the Amazon basin, sometimes referred to as the 'arc of deforestation', is helping to mitigate habitat loss caused by recent pressures from logging and soya farming.
-In the Cristalino State Park in Mato Grosso, one of the most biodiverse reserves in the region, Kew is assisting in the delivery of a Management Plan which will provide the region with the tools and knowledge to safeguard these rich areas of rainforest and support the sustainable use of natural resources.
-Find out how Kew is helping to protect the biodiversity of the Amazon rainforest.
+In the Cristalino State Park in Mato Grosso, one of the most biodiverse reserves in the region, Kew is assisting in the delivery of a management plan which will provide the region with the tools and knowledge to safeguard these rich areas of rainforest and support the sustainable use of natural resources.

 Mangroves provide natural 'nursery grounds' for many species of fish and other marine life too - supporting commercial fisheries throughout west Africa and tropical America.
 Again, by trapping sediments, mangroves reduce the muddiness (turbidity) of coastal waters, allowing for the development of healthy off-shore coral reefs, well known for their spectacular biological diversity - the marine equivalent of tropical rainforest!

-High rates of productivity of mangrove forests and accumulation of peaty sediments, may also help to reduce carbon emissions and provide an important sink for carbon.
-Find out more about red mangrove tree.
+High rates of productivity of mangrove forests and accumulation of peaty sediments may also help to reduce carbon emissions and provide an important sink for carbon.

 Stabilising the water table